jhaasdijk/dotfiles/README.md

 # dotfiles

-A compiled list of configs and snippets created / gathered over time
+A compiled list of configs and snippets created over time

 # Configs
 - [x] i3